-The Batch Tab is accessed by clicking the Batch button at the top right of the Edit screen.
-It displays all the controls used to define the format, compression, and naming used when images are exported.
+All batch export controls are accessed in the batch tab.
+The batch tab is accessed by clicking the Batch button at the top right of the Edit screen: When you click the batch button, the layer sidebar will be replaced by the batch tab, which displays all the controls used to define the format, compression, and naming used when images are exported.